openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 Note: Discuss trust OP-RP relationship in Self-Issued OP.

-Because a Self-Issued OP within the End-Userâ€™s control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a self-issued ID Token, are by default self-asserted and non-verifiable.
+Because a Self-Issued OP within the End-User’s control does not have the legal, reputational trust of a traditional hosted OP, claims about the End-User (e.g., `birthdate`) included in a self-issued ID Token, are by default self-asserted and non-verifiable.
 Self-Issued OP can also present cryptographically verifiable claims issued by the third-party sources trusted by the RP, as defined in separate specifications such as [@!OIDC4VP] or Aggregated and Distributed Claims in Section 5.6.2 of [@!OpenID.Core].

 The extensions defined in this specification provide the protocol changes needed to support Self-Issued OpenID Provider model.
 Aspects not defined in this specification are expected to follow [@!OpenID.Core].